AvaXiao/Virtual-Try-on-with-Video/README.md

 --results_dir=./demo_results/dance_fashion \
 --test_list=./pose_transform/dataset/danceFashion/val_list.csv
 ```
+## Prepare the outcome of pose transform for virtual try on
+1. Run `image_resize.py` to resize the person images from pose transform and your own cloth images to 192*256 and obtain the `test_pairs.txt` for virtual try-on model and `val.txt` for LIP_JPPNet model.
+2. Use person images as input to the LIP_JPPNet model(https://github.com/Engineering-Course/LIP_JPPNet).
+Run `evaluate_parsing_JPPNet-s2.py` and get the grey scale parsing result from LIP_JPPNet and paste into test data folder.
+3. Use person images as input to the openpose model (https://github.com/CMU-Perceptual-Computing-Lab/openpose).
+Run `bin\OpenPoseDemo.exe --image_dir testImage\ --write_json jsonResult\ --model_pose COCO --display 0 --render_pose 0` to get the 2d skeleton points json documents from open pose and paste into test data folder.
+4. Run `dataset_neck_skin_correction.py` to get neck corrected person image parsing.
+Then Run `body_binary_masking.py` to get person image mask.
+5. Run `cloth_mask.py` to get cloth image binary mask.

 ## Virtual try on
 This part base on [cp-vton-plus](https://github.com/minar09/cp-vton-plus).
 Compared with original model, we add a discriminator to judge whether an image is real or fake to guide Try-On Module (TOM).